EdisonnTran/YUBuy/README.md

     -   `*Router.js`: Defines the routes for the module.
     -   `*Service.js`: Contains the business logic for the module.
 -   `backend/src/db`: Contains the database connection and initialization code.
+-   `backend/tests`: Contains unit and integration tests for backend endpoints.

 ## Getting Started